-- 4.5.3 Mass spectral interpretation. - 4.5.3.1 For the purpose of drug identification, analysis of mass spectra is one of pattern recognition.
+- 4.5.1.2 The instrumentation and data acquisition parameters must be sufficient to maintain a 0.100 minute retention time difference between analytes of interest that produce similar mass spectra.
+Positional, geometric and other isomers may be exempt from this requirement. - 4.5.2 The analyte of interest's peak shape must be acceptable, i.e. limited tailing or fronting.
+Note Some compounds do not chromatograph well, i.e. stanozolol. - 4.5.3 Mass spectral interpretation. - 4.5.3.1 For the purpose of drug identification, analysis of mass spectra is one of pattern recognition.
 A great deal of the interpretation is dependent on each analyst's opinion as to what constitutes a match.
 All comparisons for the purpose of confirmation are made between analytical standards, not library searches, and the sample spectra.
-The determination of what constitutes a minor peak, and its relative significance, shall be left up to the individual analyst.
-The following are the minimum requirements to determine a match. - 4.5.3.2 Identification of the molecular (parent) ion, if normally present. \ Note\ Some compounds do not have molecular ions in their mass spectra. - 4.5.3.3 Presence of the correct base ion.
+The following are the minimum requirements to determine a match. - 4.5.3.2 Identification of the molecular (parent) ion, if normally present.
+Note Some compounds do not have molecular ions in their mass spectra. - 4.5.3.3 Presence of the correct base ion.
 Exception, some compounds have several ions that depending on spectral shifting may change base ions, cocaine is an example of this.
-In these cases the base ion of the sample does not have to match that of the standard but does have to be present in significant abundance. - 4.5.3.4 The ratios of the relative abundances of the major ions, from the sample, should be similar to those of the standard.
+In these cases the base ion of the sample does not have to match that of the standard but does have to be present in significant abundance. - 4.5.3.4 The ratios of the relative abundances of the major ions, from the sample, should be similar to those of the standard. - 4.5.4 Conclusions - 4.5.4.1 Confirmation.

-4.5.4 Conclusions

-- 4.5.4.1 Confirmation.
 The retention time must be within 0.040 min of a valid scan of the standard and the MS spectra must match.
 If both conditions are satisfied then confirmation can be reported. - 4.5.4.2 Non-confirmation.
 If a standard is not available but the library search produces a match then report "Results of testing indicates the presence of a controlled substance, not confirmed".
-The reason why the substance is not confirmed must be on the report. - 4.5.4.3 If the RT or MS do not match, or there is no peak at all, then report, "No controlled substances detected". - 4.5.4.4 As with all cases it is up to the analyst to decide whether or not to report non-controlled substances.
+The reason why the substance is not confirmed must be on the report. - 4.5.4.3 If the RT or MS do not match, or there is no peak at all, then report, "No controlled substances detected". - 4.5.4.4 As with all cases it is up to the analyst to decide whether or not to report noncontrolled substances.